ltfe-ict-academy/python-beginner-course/Part_01_Introduction_to_the_Python_Ecosystem/README.md

 4. If the line looks good, the interpreter tries to execute it.
 5. It is also possible that a significant part of the code may be executed successfully before the interpreter finds an error.
 This is normal behavior in this execution model.

-## Pregled osnovnih pojmov
+## Overview of Basic Concepts
 - Due to historical reasons, languages designed to be utilized in the interpretation manner are often called **scripting languages**, while the source programs encoded using them are called **scripts**.
-- **Virtual machine - virtualka**: A Virtual Machine (VM) is a compute resource that uses software instead of a physical computer to run programs and deploy apps.
+- **Virtual machine**: A Virtual Machine (VM) is a compute resource that uses software instead of a physical computer to run programs and deploy apps.
 One or more virtual “guest” machines run on a physical “host” machine.
-- **Environment - okolje**: An environment is a space where you can install and run software.
+- **Environment**: An environment is a space where you can install and run software.
 It is isolated from your system and other environments.
 You can have different versions of Python, Java, Node.js, Ruby, Go, etc. installed on your computer and switch between them with ease.
 You can also install different versions of the same language.
 - **Server**: A server is a computer or system that provides resources, data, services, or programs to other computers, known as clients, over a network.
 In theory, whenever computers share resources with client machines they are considered servers.
 There are many types of servers, including web servers, mail servers, and virtual servers.
-- **Library - knjižnica**: A library is a collection of functions / objects that serves one particular purpose.
+- **Library**: A library is a collection of functions / objects that serves one particular purpose.
 You could use a library in a variety of projects.
 (Various libraries are available for Python, Java, Node.js, Ruby, Go, etc.)
 - **Framework**: A framework is a collection of libraries.
 The framework provides a foundation and a set of guidelines for building a system.
 It specifies the structure of your application.
 (Various frameworks are available for Python, Java, Node.js, Ruby, Go, etc.)
 - **Package manager**: A package manager is a tool that automates the process of installing, updating, and removing packages.
 A package is a collection of code files that are bundled together.
 (Various package managers are available for Python, Java, Node.js, Ruby, Go, etc.)
 - **Package**: A package is a collection of code files that are bundled together.
 (Various packages are available for Python, Java, Node.js, Ruby, Go, etc.)
 - **IDE**: An integrated development environment (IDE) is a software application that provides comprehensive facilities to computer programmers for software development.
 An IDE normally consists of at least a source code editor, build automation tools, and a debugger.
 (Various IDEs are available for Python, Java, Node.js, Ruby, Go, etc.)
 - **Syntax**: Syntax is the set of rules that defines the combinations of symbols that are considered to be correctly structured statements or expressions in that language.
 (Python syntax is very simple and easy to learn.)

-## Uvod v Python
+## Introduction to Python

 **Python is a widely-used, interpreted, object-oriented, and high-level programming language with dynamic semantics, used for general-purpose programming.**